reppy4620/VCon/README.md

 # VCon: Neural Voice-Conversion project
 &nbsp; VCon is Voice-Conversion project which is for my graduation research.

+Training process is now running with single GTX1080Ti, but good result may not be generated even if reconstruction in my situation.

 # Usage

 ## Preprocess